-The abandonment of fossil fuels andCO2 emissions has encouraged the development of new technologies.
-These new devices pose new challenges for leak testing of production lines.
+The move away from fossil fuels and CO2 has encouraged the development of new technologies.
+These new devices pose new challenges for leak testing on production lines.

 E-mobility is no longer just for toys and prototypes.

 E-vehicles range from electrically-assisted bicycles and fully electric motorcycles or scooters to fully electric or hybrid vehicles, small electric drones and even large flying devices.